voidpenguin-28/Textractor-ExtraExtensions/Textractor.VndbCharNameMapper/README.md

 This extension will automatically retrieve the Japanese and English names of all known characters for a specified visual novel from https://vndb.org (popular visual novel database site).
 Each sentence received by Textrator will then be checked if a particular character name is found and will auto-translate it into its English equivalent, based on an appropriate name mapping.

 As of v1.2.0, this also supports applying a character's gender to the text as well (if desired).
 Gender data is also retrieved from vndb's character database.
+Reference the "MappingMode" config value for more details on this feature.

 ![Example](img/example1.png)